api7/cloud-cli/docs/deploy-apisix-on-bare-metal.md

 In this command, we:

-1. install both OpenResty and Apache APISIX repositories;
-2. install Apache APISIX and dependencies;
+1. install Apache APISIX and dependencies;
-3. load Cloud Lua Module and start Apache APISIX instance;
+2. load Cloud Lua Module and start up Apache APISIX instance;

 If you see a similar output about the message then your APISIX instance is deployed successfully.
 You can